- What is medical malpractice?

-There are four basic elements to a medical malpractice lawsuit.
-If the following elements seem to apply to your situation, you may have a case against your doctor, hospital, or other parties who were involved in your treatment:
+There are four main elements of a medical malpractice lawsuit.
+If the following elements apply to your situation, you may have a case against your doctor or hospital for medical malpractice.

-- The doctor, or other healthcare professional, owed the patient a legal duty of care.
+- The doctor, or another healthcare professional, owed the patient a legal duty of care.

 - The doctor violated, or “breached,” the appropriate medical standard of care.

-- This breach is the cause the patient’s injury, illness, or death.
+- This breach is the cause of the patient’s injury, illness, or death.

 - The patient suffered harm as a result of the doctor’s medical negligence.

 Basically, you will need to prove the breach of care, prove the full extent of your injuries, and prove the injury was caused by medical negligence and not an unrelated event.

 What is the Statute of Limitations for medical malpractice lawsuits?